lxkast/lxkast.github.io/_posts/2025-09-26-VR lens distortion and stereoscopic rendering in OpenGL.md

 ## Introduction
 Earlier this year, some classmates and I teamed up to build and program our own VR headset, along with a VR Minecraft clone written entirely in C.
 ![image](attachments/vr-lens-distortion/vr-headset-me.png)
-Although there were many crazy engineering feats involved in putting this all together, this article will only cover a tiny fraction of the process: how to modify your existing 3D rendering pipeline to add support for VR goggles.
+Although there were many crazy engineering feats involved in putting this all together, this post will only cover a tiny fraction of the process: how to modify your existing 3D rendering pipeline to add support for VR goggles.
 ![image](attachments/vr-lens-distortion/distortion.png)

 Although I'll be going into OpenGL specifics, you should still be able to follow along if your project uses a different rendering API.